Financial-Times/ft-origami/docs/build-service.md

 	Cannot complete build: conflicting dependencies exist.

 	ft-velcro:
-	  - Required at version 1.7 by nav-mdl
+	  - Required at version 1.7 by nav-module
-	  - Required at version 1.9 by cookiewarn-mdl
+	  - Required at version 1.9 by cookiewarn-module

 	ft-base-js:
 	  - Required at version 2.7.4 in <querystring>
-	  - Required at version ~3.2 by nav-mdl
+	  - Required at version ~3.2 by nav-module
-	  - Required at version 4.* by signinstatus-mdl
+	  - Required at version 4.* by signinstatus-module

 Dependency conflicts must be resolved by either the product developer requesting a different version of the modules that contain the conflicting dependencies, or by the component developer updating the components to allow a broader range of versions of the dependency.